Mack NR: Introduction of the open driver's cab

 In NR-8, a new cab was introduced.
 The full metal cab was replaced with an open cabin that could be covered with a canvas roof.

 The NR-9 to NR-13 variants were very similar to the NR-8.
 In the NR-14, produced in 1944, the rear wheels were dual (wheel size 11.00-24).
 Many copies of the NR-15 were shipped to Iran and played a key role in the transport of war materials to the Soviet Union via the Persian Corridor The two fuel tanks had a capacity of 280 liters (75 US-gallon) and were mounted on either side of the vehicle.

 The NR-16 was in fact the last order placed during the war; 455 units were delivered in 1945.
 The order for the NR-17 was canceled at the end of World War II.
 After the war, the Americans ordered 600 units for the European armies then being re-established; Belgium and Netherlands each received 150 vehicles (NR-18 and NR-19) and France received 300 units (NR-20).

-In total, 16 548 copies of the NR series were produced, and due to their good quality most remained in service until well after the war.
+In total, 16 548 examples of the NR series were produced, and due to their good quality most remained in service until well after the war.